Data Processing Agreement

 B.5.
 Backup and Recovery

-- Regular automated backups of all client data
+- Regular automated backups of Central Plane data

 - Backups are encrypted and stored separately from production systems